Self-contained relaxation-based dynamical Ising machines: V model

-where $\phi_{\IIind}(\xi)$ is a periodic function, which inside the period, $\xi \in (-P/2, P/2]$, is defined by $\phi_{\IIind}(\xi) = \sgn(\xi)/2$ for $\xi \in (-P/2, P/2]$.
+Similar equations of motion were empirically studied in the context of the phase dynamics in a saturated Kuramoto oscillatory neural network in~\cite{delacourMixedsignal2023}.

 It must be noted that the dynamics of the \mdII-machine requires special attention at the switching surfaces, $\xi_{m} = \xi_{n}$ for $A_{m,n} \ne 0$, at which $\phi_{\IIind}\left( \xi_{m} - \xi_{n} \right)$ is discontinuous.
 The behavior of discontinuous dynamical systems with switching determined by the dynamical variables is a complex problem (see for reviews Refs.~\cite{filippovDifferential1988, cortesDiscontinuous2008}).
-However, for the \mdII{} model the problem significantly simplifies because the dynamics is subject to maximizing $\mathcal{C}_{\IIind}(\boldsymbol{\xi})$, which serves as the Lyapunov function.
-Since the technical details of will obscure the most interesting features of the \mdII{} model, which justify a detailed investigation of the model, we limit ourselves to enforcing the convention $\sgn(0) = 0$.
+However, for the \mdII{} model the problem significantly simplifies because the dynamics is subject to maximizing $\mathcal{C}_{\IIind}(\boldsymbol{\xi})$.
+To avoid obscuring the most interesting features of the \mdII{} model, which justify a detailed investigation of the model, we limit ourselves to enforcing the convention $\sgn(0) = 0$.
 We will provide a rigorous consideration of the \mdII{} model within the framework of discontinuous dynamical systems elsewhere.